 How Does a Moving Magnet Cartridge Work?

-A moving magnet (MM) cartridge achieves the energy conversion by connecting the vibrating cantilever to a set of magnets that then vibrate in close proximity to a pair of coiled wires.
-The tiny magnets (positioned between the two coils) vibrate, and in doing so, produce a small electrical current.
+A moving magnet (MM) cartridge achieves the energy conversion by connecting the vibrating cantilever to a set of magnets that vibrate in close proximity to a pair of coiled wires.
+The tiny magnets (positioned between the two coils) vibrate and, in doing so, produce a small electrical current.